webpack/webpack-dev-server/examples/cli/bonjour/README.md

-# Bounjour (ZeroConf)
+# Bonjour (ZeroConf)

-The Bounjour capability broadcasts server information via ZeroConf when the Server is started.
+The Bonjour capability broadcasts server information via ZeroConf when the Server is started.

 To run this example, run this command in your console or terminal: